Expand your research and innovation efforts through a formal international partnership.

 Please contact WSU Office of International Programs as soon as possible if you are contemplating a formal international collaboration.
 We will help ensure that your efforts are successful.

-For decades, WSU’s international programs has assembled teams comprising skilled, successful training facilitators, technical advisors, business professionals, and government relations experts from faculty, staff, and administration have supported capacity-building and research projects around the world.
+For decades, WSU’s international programs has assembled teams comprising skilled, successful training facilitators, technical advisors, business professionals, and government relations experts from faculty, staff, and administration who have supported capacity-building and research projects around the world.
 We also maintain relationships with technical experts at other U.S. universities and colleagues in programs including CGIAR centers (a global partnership that unites international organizations engaged in research about food security) and other institutions worldwide who can be tapped for workshops and other short- or long-term needs.

 WSU has led and continues to implement complex programs in developing countries that require hiring local and non-national staff and managing their human resource needs.
 We have fully audited procedures and systems in place for such management.